When events, places, and people of our lives are wrapped in story, they become conduits for connection.

 “I can help people write about their lives.”

-Oliver Sachs’ book, Gratitude, created a passion in me to help others write their stories, leading me to start my writing business, Peggy Rosen Writing, LLC.
-Dr. Sachs wrote Gratitude just prior to his death from terminal cancer in 2014.
+Oliver Sacks’ book, Gratitude, created a passion in me to help others write their stories, leading me to start my writing business, Peggy Rosen Writing, LLC.
+Dr. Sacks wrote Gratitude just prior to his death from terminal cancer in 2014.
 In this small volume he expresses his gratitude for a full life of purpose, his regret at time running out on that full life, and his legacy of lessons learned.
 That little book inspired me to combine my love of writing and skills with people to help others tell their stories with courage and intention.

 “You DID?
 Did you get caught?”